notiona/notiona.github.io/_posts/2024-05-07-transformer-faq-eng.md

 without waiting for inference on each word.
 During training, the act of ignoring the decoder's output (likely different from the correct answer) and giving the correct right-shifted answer tokens is called "teacher forcing".

-> How can we properly perform self attention operations concurrently and memory effieciently if the lenghth of input for the encoder and the decoder constantly change?
+> How can we properly perform self attention operations in parallel and memory effieciently if the lenghth of input for the encoder and the decoder constantly change?
 {: .prompt-info}

 After examining the operation of training and inference times in transformers, the next thought that came to mind was